phcode-dev/phoenix/docs/generatedApiDocs/features/BeautificationManager-API.md

 The resolved promise should either be `null`(indicating that the extension itself has prettified the code and doesn't want any further processing from BeautificationManager.) or contain the following details:

-1.  `changedText` - string, this should be the fully prettified text of the whole file or a fragment of pretty text if a range was selected.
+1.  `originalText` - string, the original text sent to beautify
-    *   If a range is returned, then the beautification manger will replace only the range with changed text in editor.
+2.  `changedText` - string, this should be the fully prettified text of the whole `originalText` or a fragment of pretty text in `originalText` if a range was selected.
+If a `fragment` is returned, then the `ranges` object must be specified.
-2.  `ranges` - Optional object, set of 2 cursors that gives details on what range to replace with given changed text.
+3.  `ranges` - Optional object, set of 2 cursors that gives details on what range to replace with given changed text.
     If range is not specified, the full text in the editor will be replaced. range has 2 fields:
     1.  `replaceStart{line,ch}` - the start of range to replace
     2.  `replaceEnd{line,ch}` - the end of range to replace